GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Related work

 \textbf{Deep learning-based MVC post-processing.} Deep learning-based methods are applied to the post-processing stage of the framework, which not only enhances quality of multi-view videos but also effectively removes compression artifacts.
-Recently, multi-frame quality enhancement approaches \cite{yang2018multi, guan2019mfqe, xu2019non} have been proposed.
+Recently, multi-frame quality enhancement approaches \cite{guan2019mfqe, Zhao_2021, Luo2022} have been proposed.
 They significantly reduce quality fluctuations between compressed video frames by locating peak-quality frames and enhancing low quality frames with adjacent high quality frames.
-Zhu \emph{et al.} \cite{zhu2018convolutional} recommended a view synthesis enhancement for 3D-HEVC, in which artifact removal is considered as an image recovery task to reconstruct the lossless synthesized images.
-Jammal \emph{et al.} \cite{jammal2019multiview} put forward a multi-view quality enhancement that learns the mapping relationship between low- and high-quality views directly without traditional depth information.
-Chen \emph{et al.} \cite{chen2019multi} proposed a residual learning framework, which utilizes inter-view correlations as well as multi-mode priors to recover depth videos of target views.
-Recently, He \emph{et al.} \cite{he2020mv} recommended a graph-neural-network-based compression artifacts reduction method, which reduces compression artifacts by fusing adjacent viewpoint messages and suppressing misleading information.
+He \emph{et al.} \cite{he2020mv} recommended a graph-neural-network-based compression artifacts reduction method, which reduces compression artifacts by fusing adjacent viewpoint messages and suppressing misleading information.
+Pan \emph{et al.} \cite{Pan:TCSVT21} proposed a Two-Stream Attention Network (TSAN)-based synthetic viewpoint quality enhancement method, which significantly improves the quality of synthetic viewpoints by extracting features at different scales using Multi-Scale Residual Attention Blocks (MSRAB) for enhancement.
 Zhang \emph{et al.} \cite{Zhang:TCSVT22} modeled the elimination of temporal distortion as a perceptual video denoising problem and proposed a CNN-based synthetic viewpoint quality enhancement to reduce temporal flicker distortion while improving the perceptual quality of 3D synthetic viewpoint videos.

-Inspired by these methods, we propose a method of multi-view latent code extraction and GAN-based multi-view image reconstruction method.
-The method consists of three networks: the encoder network to obtain latent codes, the generator network to reconstruct images, and the discriminator network.
-We also propose a new multi-view latent code learning framework to minimize redundancy.
-This method renders new views by learning the least redundant latent codes, thus latent codes can accurately represent the relationship between different views with reduced bitrates.
-The details of our framework are described as follows.
+Inspired by these methods, we propose a method of multi-view latent code extraction and GAN-based multi-view video with spatio-temporal EPI reconstruction method to render new views by learning the least redundant latent code.
+The details of our proposed method are described as follows.